We’ve all done it: fanned out data during a join to produce duplicate records (sometimes duplicated in multiple).

 It’s ultimately up to you to check for uniqueness + not null-ness in your data, to ensure that your table constraints are actually enforced (see testing section at the bottom of this post).

 Snowflake supports a command of SHOW PRIMARY KEYS, which allows you to query out primary keys for your tables.

-not null constraint, but not uniqueness - so you’ll still want to test whether your primary key column values are actually unique (see testing section at the bottom).
+not null constraint that can be applied to column that is enforced.
+Regardless, you'll still want to ensure your primary key column values are actually unique (see testing section at the bottom.)

 Postgres primary keys

 Postgres does fully support primary keys, meaning it enforces uniqueness and not null constraints on tables with primary keys.